 Challenges facing girls

-It is now well-documented that children and young people in the UK are facing huge challenges in relation to their mental health.
+It is now well-documented that children and young people in the UK are facing challenges in relation to their mental health.
 This is even more concerning in the light of the coronavirus pandemic and is heightened by the additional challenges of poverty and deprivation that many children and young people in our area face.

 Some of the shocking UK statistics include: